 She graduated from the University of Manchester with a BA in Politics and Modern History and an MA in Middle Eastern Studies.

-She has extensive experience in innovative, critical enquiry and evaluation both as an academic and independent consultant for policy, practitioner and community-based organisations.
-She has worked to counter extremism, exploitation and inequality since 2003 in a range of roles within those sectors, engaging formally in understanding and developing preventative approaches to extremisms since 2005.
+She has extensive experience in innovative programme design, critical enquiry and evaluation for policy, practitioner and community-based organisations.
+She has worked to counter extremism, exploitation and inequality since 2003, engaging formally in understanding and developing preventative approaches to extremisms since 2005.
 This includes bringing young people together with the police for problem-solving in the community, and engaging ‘hard to-reach’ youth for dialogue and skills-building across diverse communities.

 She has been a key developer – designing, testing and evaluating - in the OSCE’s new Leaders Against Intolerance and Violent Extremism (LIVE) initiative, which is a long-term training and capacity building programme for young leaders in Western Europe, the Balkans and Central Asia to tackle extremism in their local contexts.
 Laura has also contributed to the development of an online course for UNITAR around countering violent extremism within a human rights framework.

 She has developed training modules for the HMPPS funded Way Out Project: Supporting Muslims in Prison (2018), an action research project based on lived experience of offenders.
 In partnership with St Giles Trust, she has been a key developer of the Building Resilience to Violent Extremism (BRAVE) programme for schools and colleges, and is experienced in evaluating the impact of different forms of intervention such as films and testimonials as well as social media and dialogue.